 The following campus resource offices are available to assist members of the Penn community and visitors to the campus and provide information regarding options for support and counseling as well as options to file a complaint.

-- Associate Vice President for Equality and Title IX Officer (student, faculty, staff or visitor)
+- Office of the Associate Vice President for Equality and Title IX Officer (student, faculty, staff or visitor)

 - African-American Resource Center (staff, faculty, or visitors)